 This post may contain affiliate links.
 As an Amazon Influencer, I earn from qualifying purchases.

 I'm sure Julia Child would agree.
-It was one of her specialties so you know it's good.
+It was one of her specialties, so you know it's good.

 Although I'm not sure how Julia would feel about cooking it all day in a slow cooker, I'm sure she would appreciate the reasoning behind this method...more time with family and friends!

-Best Beef to Use for Crock-Pot Beef Bourguignon
+Best Beef to Use

 We use a beef shoulder roast, cut into 2-inch cubes for this recipe.
 It's also known as shoulder clod roast.
 It's a type of chuck roast that is lean.